 Construction Site Eye Injuries

-Every year, about 10,600 construction workers endure eye injuries that force them to miss work, and many of these accidents are due to management's failures to provide safety measures and protections.
+Every year, about 10,600 workers in construction endure eye injuries that force them to miss work, and many of these accidents are due to management’s failures to provide safety measures and protections.

 Causes of Eye Injuries in the Workplace

-Any number of situation on a construction site can pose a risk for eye injury for workers.
+Any number of situations on construction sites can pose a risk for eye injury for workers.
 The more common construction site eye injuries include exposure to:

 - Chemicals or toxic substances

 - Radiation from welding torches, lasers or ultraviolet light

 - Projectiled small particles, such as sawdust, wood chips, metal shavings, glass or dust